Leaking Pipe Emergencies: What To Do Before The Plumber Arrives

 Calling a licensed plumber may be the best solution if the leaking pipe is not easy to locate and difficult to repair.

-These quick fixes can help you deal with a pipe leak until the plumber arrives.
+These quick fixes can help manage a leaking pipe until the plumber turns up.

 A pipe clamp allows you to block the leak temporarily.
 It has a bolt and can be installed around the pipe to seal the leak.